State to hold drawing for 1st ‘Mass VaxMillions’ giveaway

 Residents only have to enter once to qualify for all drawings occurring after the date of their registration.

-There are over 900 vaccination locations across the state, with appointments and walk-ins widely available.
+There are hundreds of vaccination locations across the state, with appointments and walk-ins widely available.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)